-b.
+c.
 The Panel must determine whether there is any basis for an ADRV finding specifically in relation to the Athlete.
-Pursuant to Rule 33.1 of the IAAF Rules, the burden of proof is on the IAAF to establish an ADRV "to the comfortable satisfaction of the relevant hearing panel, bearing in mind the seriousness of the allegation which is made" (CAS/2004/O/649; CAS 2014/A/3625; CAS/2014/A/3630).
+Pursuant to Rule 33.1 of the IAAF Rules, the burden of proof is on IAAF to establish an ADRV "to the comfortable satisfaction of the relevant hearing panel, bearing in mind the seriousness of the allegation which is made" (CAS 2014/A/3625; CAS/2014/A/3630).

-- c.
+- d.
 The IAAF must discharge its burden of proof by actively substantiating its allegations with convincing evidence.
-This must allow the Athlete to substantiate her challenge, or adduce counter evidence (CAS 2016/A/4875; CAS 2016/A/4741; CAS 2016/A/4573; CAS 2013/A/3097). - d.
-Rule 33.1 of the IAAF Rules specifies that "the standard of proof in all cases is greater than a mere balance of probability but less than proof beyond a reasonable doubt".
-Rule 33.3 further states that "anti-doping rule violations may be established by any reliable means, including but not limited to admissions, evidence of third Persons, witness statements, expert reports, documentary evidence, conclusions drawn from longitudinal profiling and other analytical information". - e.
+This must allow the Athlete to substantiate her challenge, or adduce counter evidence (CAS 2016/A/4875; CAS 2016/A/4741; CAS 2016/A/4573; CAS 2013/A/3097). - e.
 The IAAF has failed to discharge its burden of proof.
 There is no reliable documentary, witness, or expert evidence that meets the required standard.
 The Athlete cannot ascertain the provenance and authenticity of the evidence against her and is not in a position to understand the evidence brought against her, let alone counter such evidence.